Record Union Review 2025: Pricing, Features & Everything You Need to Know

 Customer support

 Record Union has a live chat system where you can communicate with reps at any time and get almost instant feedback.
-It's subject to their availability but from my experience, they're pretty available and if they don't respond instantly, they follow up by email quickly.
+It's subject to their availability, but from my experience, they're pretty available, and if they don't respond instantly, they follow up by email quickly.
 We're talking about actual people here who understand the service.
-We're not talking about a bot with canned responses or the whole live chat rouse where it's an email form pretending to be a live chat feature.
+We're not talking about a bot with canned responses or the whole live chat thing where it's an email form pretending to be a live chat feature.
 If you value customer service, it's great.

 Keep music in stores